BinaryElement/skys-SA-simplified/README.md

   * (Disabled by default) Multiply or remove the lifetime of Gleba's Agricultural Science Packs.
   * (Disabled by default) Remove the spoilage result from Gleba's Agricultural Science Packs.
   * (Disabled by default) Place artificial gleba soil anywhere.
+* Aquilo
+  * Aquilo location requirement removed from Cryogenic Plant.
+  * Cryogenic Plant's Superconductor and Lithium Plate ingredients removed or replaced (with plastic bar and iron plate)
+  * Foundations are lighter and crafted in sets of 10 at no extra cost/time.
+  * (Disabled by default) Two alternate recipes for Foundations that only require Nauvis materials.